 Commission on Colleges of the Southern Association of Colleges and Schools

-The Texas A&M Rangel College of Pharmacy is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools (1866 Southern Lane, Decatur, Ga., 30033-4097; Telephone number (404) 679-4501) to award; bachelor, master, and doctorate degrees.
+The Texas A&M Irma Lerma Rangel College of Pharmacy is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools (1866 Southern Lane, Decatur, Ga., 30033-4097; 404.679.4501; to award; bachelor's, master's and doctoral degrees.
 A copy of the university’s accreditation report is available in the Office of Institutional Research.

 Accreditation Council for Pharmacy Education

-The Accreditation Council for Pharmacy Education (ACPE) accredits doctor of pharmacy programs offered by Colleges and schools of pharmacy in the U.S. and Puerto Rico.
-For a doctor of pharmacy program offered by a new College or school of pharmacy, ACPE accreditation generally involves three steps: pre-candidate status, candidate status, and full accreditation.
+The Accreditation Council for Pharmacy Education (ACPE) sets standards for the education of pharmacists to prepare them for the delivery of pharmacist-provided patient care.
+It accredits doctor of pharmacy programs offered by Colleges and schools of pharmacy in the U.S. and Puerto Rico.
+For a doctor of pharmacy program offered by a new college or school of pharmacy, ACPE accreditation generally involves three steps: pre-candidate status, candidate status, and full accreditation.

 Full accreditation is awarded to a program that has met all ACPE standards for accreditation and has graduated its first class.
 ACPE conveys its decisions to the various boards of pharmacy and makes recommendations in accord with its decisions.
 It should be noted, however, that decisions concerning eligibility for licensure, by examination or reciprocity, reside with the respective state boards of pharmacy in accordance with their state statutes and administrative rules.